 The Playz Electrical Circuit Board Kit is a certified STEM activity that teaches electricity, currents, voltage, resistance and magnetics.
 It is a sophisticated project for eight-year-olds to adults.
 You create your own circuits for lights, sounds and radios.
 Children can wire and build more than 25 electronic experiments.

-Please read this post to learn more about other amazing STEM robotic kits.
+Don’t forget to check out our separate article about other amazing STEM robotic kits.

 For me, a 3D printer was new technology in the classroom, and I had to learn a lot before including one in my makerspace.
-I did the research so you don’t have to.
-Please read this article to get an idea of what else is available in 3D printers for the classroom
+I did the research, so you don’t have to.
+There’s another article that’s on this site that you may find interesting to read to get an idea of what else is available in 3D printers for the classroom.

 Dremel DigiLab 3D45 3D Printer is an excellent place to start for a makerspace.
 Today, 3D printing has reached the classroom and is the wave of the future.
 Every middle school makerspace should have at least one, so the students can design 3D objects and see them made.
 This model has won the PCMag Editors’ Choice Award and the ALL3DP Best 3D Printer for School award.